When did Goalball originate?

 Austrian Hans Lorenzen and German Sepp Reindle invented Goalball in 1946.
 They wanted to rehabilitate veterans who returned from World War II with a visual impairment.

 Goalball was introduced to the world at the Toronto 1976 Paralympic Games.
 It has been played at every Paralympic Games since.

 Para athletes use blackout masks to ensure equality on the playing indoor court, as the severity of Para athletes’ impairment may differ.
 The sport consists of three players in each team and two goals.
 Each game involves two halves of 12 minutes each.
 The object of the game is for players to throw the ball so that it rolls towards/into the opposite goal, while opposing players try to block the ball with their bodies to avoid conceding a goal.
 The rubber ball has a bell inside it to orient players, indicating the direction of the on-coming ball.
 Whilst play is in progress, complete silence is required in the venue to allow the players to instantly react to the ball.

-Goalball is currently played in some regions in New Zealand.
-Register your interest now and we will help you to find a Para sport for you in your local area!
+Register with Paralympics New Zealand nowÂ and we will help you to find a Para sport for you in your local area!